 Doug Esleeck is an assistant men’s basketball coach at Mercer University (Atlantic Sun Conference).
 He joined the Bears in 2010 and has helped the program continue to develop each year.
-Previously coach Esleeck was an assistant men’s basketball coach at Gardner Webb University as well (Big South Conference).
+Previously coach Esleeck was an assistant men’s basketball coach at Gardner Webb University (Big South Conference).
 He is an up and coming coach in the college basketball world with a great basketball mind.

-One of the most important aspects of our program under Coach Hoffman at Mercer University has been individual development.
+One of the most important aspects of our program under Coach Hoffman at Mercer University has been individual basketball skill development.
 We work our guys hard day in and day out on the basketball fundamentals of the game.
 This develops our players’ skills, improves their confidence, and instills a work ethic that has led to a culture in which players value individual development.
-This, in turn, produces players who work on their game on their own, and as these players see success it has encouraged our entire team to spend time in the gym outside of practice.
+This, in turn, produces basketball players who work on their game on their own, and as these players see success, it has encouraged our entire team to spend time in the gym outside of practice.

-General Thoughts About Skill Workouts
+General Thoughts About Basketball Skill Workouts

 I strongly believe in the value of competition, and I try to make everything competitive.
 Depending on the workout structure, I will count attempts, makes, or set a time limit to hold them accountable for working hard and completing a task correctly.
-Not only does it keep the workouts interesting for the players, but it also allows you to set up a drill that will force your players to work at game speed with game precision to be successful.
+Not only does it keep the workouts interesting for the players, but it also allows you to set up basketball drills that will force your players to work at game speed with game precision to be successful.
 And you never have to coach effort.

 I like mixing up the structure of the competition.
-Every man for himself or a group of two against another group of two is good, but it’s also important to give them team goals so they work together to beat the clock or to make a certain number of shots, etc. Skill work is a great time to build teamwork and trust between players.
+Every man for himself or a group of two against another group of two is good, but it’s also important to give them team goals, so they work together to beat the clock or make a certain number of shots, etc. Skill work is a great time to build teamwork and trust between players.
 There’s also nothing worse than being the guy who misses the shot that makes your whole group do full court ball handling….manufactured pressure!

 Every single workout doesn’t need to be the hardest workout you’ve ever devised.
 Sometimes guys just need a rebounder and to laugh a little bit while they see the ball go through the basket; this is especially true in season.

-What to Work On
+What to Work On in Your Basketball Workouts

 How to Work on It